azavea/raster-vision/docs/rv2/quickstart.rst

   :width: 333
   :alt: The predictions

-.. seealso:: You can read more about the :ref:`model bundle` concept and the :ref:`predict cli command` CLI command in the documentation.
+.. seealso:: You can read more about the :ref:`rv2_model bundle` concept and the :ref:`rv2_predict cli command` CLI command in the documentation.

 Next Steps